AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 *Flighty, savage, slow, broken, frightening, forgetful, stubborn, lame*

+---

+Your animal companion doesn't have its own damage or HP.
+When it makes an attack on its own, or when it suffers an attack, look to the GM to find out what happens.

 ### Command

 When you **work with your animal companion on something it's trained in**…